What a Government Shutdown Will Mean For NASA and SpaceX - Slashdot

 Trump can't avoid a shutdown even when his own side controls everything.

-Re: First shutdown ever for a majority administrat (Score:4, Interesting)
+Re: First shutdown ever for a majority administrat (Score:5, Interesting)

 Trump can't avoid a shutdown even when his own side barely controls everything.